Our goal is to make every website accessible to all visitors.

-Important note: this site will undergo testing by a cross section of users with various disabilities in June 2022.
-The testing and co-design sessions will provide guidance and feedback and identified a number of accessibility issues.
+Note: This site will undergo testing by a cross section of users with various disabilities in December 2022.
+The testing and co-design sessions provided additional guidance and feedback and identified a number of accessibility issues.
 We plan on remediating these issues in 2023.

-If you are interested in learning more about our commitment to accessibility, you might be interested in reading our blog post on accessibility testing.
+If you are interested in learning more about our commitment to accessibility, you might be interested in reading a few blog posts on our site.